 In non-technical terms, configuring DNS settings is like setting up a mail redirection when you move house — you inform the post office to send all letters addressed to your old home address (your domain name) to your new address (NetSuite hosted domain).
 The people sending you letters use your old address but you will receive them at the new address.
 The file the post office holds for you containing information on where to send your letters is the equivalent of DNS settings.

-In most cases, your domain provider can redirect your domain name by using the CNAME record (Canonical Name record) to designate your domain name as an alias of the NetSuite hosting domains assigned to your account.
-You can obtain the CNAME for your domain from the Domains subtab of the Web Site Set Up record, and the Setup > SuiteCommerce Advanced > Domains record.
+Your domain provider can redirect your domain name by using the CNAME record (Canonical Name record) to designate your domain name as an alias of the NetSuite hosting domains assigned to your account.
+You can obtain the CNAME for your domain from the Domain record by navigating to Setup > SuiteCommerce Advanced > Domains.

 Obtain the CNAME (Alias) for a Domain

-You can copy the CNAME record for your domain from the CNAME (Alias) column on the Domains subtab of the Web Site Set Up record, or from the Setup > SuiteCommerce Advanced > Domains record.
+You can obtain the CNAME for your domain from the Domain record by navigating to Setup > SuiteCommerce Advanced > Domains.

 The CNAME (Alias) assigned to each domain in each NetSuite Account is unique.